The Graduate School

 Fayetteville State University is the second-oldest public institution of higher education in North Carolina.
 Today, we proudly provide quality, affordable educational opportunities to undergraduate and graduate students.

 Are you ready to take your career to the next level?
-The graduate degree, certificate, and licensure programs in the Broadwell College of Business and Economics, the College of Education, the College of Health, Science, and Technology, and the College of Humanities and Social Sciences at Fayetteville State University offer you various opportunities to expand your personal and professional development.
+The graduate degree, certificate, and licensure programs in the Broadwell College of Business and Economics, College of Education, College of Humanities and Social Sciences, and Lloyd College of Health, Science, and Technology at Fayetteville State University offer you various opportunities to expand your personal and professional development.

 First, explore the programs that interest you, being sure to explore the face-to-face and online learning options.
 Second, review the admissions criteria, and contact admissions for application information.
 Third, identify your program directors and coordinators, and direct academic program questions to them.
 Good luck in your search for an exciting and stimulating path to personal and professional development.